 Relational Giving (2 Corinthians 5:11-21)

 We're in this series called The Advent Conspiracy.
-We are one of over a thousand churches working to recover the scandal of Christmas by entering the Christmas story and asking the question, "How can we worship Jesus more?"
+We are one of many churches working to revive the true meaning of Christmas by exploring the Christmas story and asking, "How can we better worship Jesus?"
 We've been talking about some of the themes like:

 • spending less so that we make room to say yes to Jesus in our lives